AndreNijman/EmuRust/README.md

 # Game Boy Emulator (Rust)

-Modern rewrite of the emulator using Rust and the [`gameboy_core`](https://crates.io/crates/gameboy_core) library.
+This emulator is built in Rust on top of the [`gameboy_core`](https://crates.io/crates/gameboy_core) library.
 The heavy lifting (CPU/PPU/APU, MBCs, timers) comes from the upstream crate, while this repository provides a fast SDL2 renderer, keyboard controls, and a flexible CLI for running ROMs headlessly or interactively.
 The interactive